Biswas014/Raw-HR-Data-Clean-Python-/README.md

 •	Converted columns to the appropriate data types.

 ### Data Analysis
-After cleaning the data, I performed some data analysis and solved interview-style questions, including:
+After cleaning the data, I performed some data analysis and solved business questions, including:
 •	Number of employees who joined each year.
 •	Employees working in the Finance department with salaries below the average salary.
 •	Employees working in the HR or Marketing department.